Mag. Mag. Dr. Cornelia Klecker

 - Television Studies (particularly 21st-century American scripted primetime series)

-- Contemporary American Politics
+- Contemporary US-American Politics

 - Film Studies (particularly Hollywood film)